dewiniaid/gs4-lich-scripts/README.md

 This is intended to let you determine which creature e.g. cast a gas cloud and target accordingly, but in actuality it's mostly all about the amusing thing of seeing "a mammoth arachnid (WEB)" or "a rolton (RPA) while hunting.

 **Go2Shop**: Travel to a player shop by name.
 The playershop does not need to be in the map database.
+Depends on (and automatically downloads) Findshop.

+**Findshop**: Locate a shop's browse page by name.

 **Survey**: Quick and dirty script to look at everything in the room, ideal for examining merchant events.